 According to the American Association of Poison Control Centers (AAPCC), ingesting laundry pods, whether intentionally or accidentally, can lead to seizure, pulmonary edema, respiratory arrest, coma, and even death.

-Top choking hazards for kids The AAPCC has been warning parents and caretakers of the dangers of laundry pods since 2012, and they recently issued an updated statement detailing the dangers of this common household product.
+The AAPCC has been warning parents and caretakers of the dangers of laundry pods since 2012, and they recently issued an updated statement detailing the dangers of this common household product.
 While poison control received 86 calls in reference to intentional ingestion in the first three week of 2018, they’ve received more than 50,000 calls about accidental ingestion since laundry pods became available for sale—so the accidents are clearly outweighing the acts of peer pressure.

 Legislators in New York, fed up with the seeming inaction of the industry, introduced a bill in early February designed to improve the safety of laundry pods.
 The bill, which was brought forward by state Sen. Brad Hoylman (D) and Assemblywoman Aravella Simotas, calls for laundry pod makers to redesign both their product and their packaging to reduce their visual and textile appeal by moving towards a less squishy, less colorful design.
 It also recommends requiring manufacturers to add more bittering agent to the laundry detergent within the pod, add stronger warning language to their packaging and improve the child-resistant elements of their package.

 The bill in question would only impact laundry pods sold within New York, but legislators are hopeful that safety updates will be made across the board.
 In Canada, where more than 100 cases of laundry pod incidents were reported in pediatric emergency rooms between 2012 and 2015, and most of those were kids ages two to four, legislative changes could also make a huge impact.